-Stephen King’s ‘It’ Ending Explained [SPOILERS]
+Stephen King’s ‘It’ Ending Explained [Spoilers]

 “It’s a really trippy-looking scene, with water flowing upwards and a pool, and beneath the pool it’s infinite space, and reality doesn’t look like reality anymore.
 The Clown reveals its true form, which is the deadlights, and it’s taking on the form of this glowing starfish thing with tentacles.
 So rather than a spider, it’s more of a deep-sea monstrosity, which kind of speaks to the Lovecraftian influences of the original text.
 So it just all sounds horrifying.”

 That sounds like a dream, especially for Stephen King fans, but that does not mean Fukunaga’s script would have been perfect.
 Some sites like Birth.
 Movies.
-Death. insist It would have been a “Great American Horror Film” and more than enough to do justice to Stephen King’s story had Fukunaga not left the production over creative differences, but, as The Inquisitr previously proposed, Fukunaga’s departure might have actually been a good thing.
+Death. insist It would have been a “Great American Horror Film” and more than enough to do justice to Stephen King’s story had Fukunaga not left the production over creative differences, but, as the Inquisitr previously proposed, Fukunaga’s departure might have actually been a good thing.

 Regardless, the question is if Andres Muscietti’s iteration of It will give us an ending more similar to Stephen King’s, Cary Fukunaga’s, or the TV miniseries’.